 Do your best to stay centered in the middle of the boat and always let your boat mates know if you are going to leave the boat.
 If someone does leave the boat, counterbalance by high-siding—the side highest above the surface of the water—to keep the boat centered.

 A guide’s boat is his or her office, so treat it with respect.
 Help the guide keep the boat clean and don’t ever put your feet up on the steering wheel or center console or adjust the navigation system.

 On a windy day, assist in ensuring the slack line laying on the deck is managed and ready to be cast when a fish is spotted.

 If you do pull your phone out, use it to snap a picture or to possibly play some tunes; always be sure to share your pictures and that your music playlist is legit.

-And, lastly, be sure to ask the guide and your angling partner if you can drink the last beer.
+And, lastly, be sure to ask your angling partner if you can drink the last beer.